ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 ![output3](./assets/images/022_output3.png)

-## Conclusion and future prospects
+## Conclusion and Future Prospects
 The variations of the output of our program are similar to one another but each provids a basis for a new individual “Vogelwolke” painting.
 If lines and tone shading are added according to the rules we developed, the cloud is shifting in the the upper two thirds of the picture.

 It can definitely be said that Lyonel Feininger was inspired by nature and didn’t focus much on creating an algorithm before painting.
 Still he somehow paid attention on the direction of lines, sizes and subdivision of the painting.
 It is not possible to fully transfer the “Vogelwolke” into code because most of the painting was drawn freely and randomly.